15 creative icebreakers for your 2026 company retreat

 Humor makes people feel safe sharing ideas.
 It requires nothing but a whiteboard and a little imagination.

 Give the team a list of company facts to find on your website or intranet in five minutes.
 First client name.
 Photo of the office.
 Company founding date.
-It gamifies onboarding information and works for any group size.
+It turns onboarding information into a quick challenge and works for any group size.

 Practical use

 New hires learn culture.
 Existing employees rediscover things about the company they'd forgotten.
-It creates a little friendly competition.
+It also adds a little friendly competition.

-Hand out a list of values: Honesty.
-Innovation.
-Work-life balance.
-People pick their top three, then find someone else in the room who shares at least one.
-It goes beyond surface-level chat and reveals what actually motivates people.
+Give people a list of values such as honesty, innovation, and work-life balance.
+Ask them to pick their top three, then find someone in the room who shares at least one.
+The conversation moves past small talk and gets to what drives people.

 Long term benefits